rcook/rcook.github.io/_posts/2019-01-04-retry-futures-part-2.md

 - Java
 - Concurrency
 ---
-This is a follow-up to
+This is a follow-up to [_Retry in Java futures_]({% post_url 2019-01-02-retry-futures %}).
+This post presented a snippet of code demonstrating how to compose futures in Java, specifically [`java.util.concurrent.CompletableFuture`][completable-future].
+It demonstrated how to swallow exceptions and compose futures including branching etc.

-{% post_url 2019-01-02-retry-futures %}.
-In this previous post I presented a snippet of code I've been working on which demonstrates how to compose futures in Java, specifically [`java.util.concurrent.CompletableFuture`][completable-future].
-In turns out that I need to interoperate with Guava futures too, specifically [`com.google.common.util.concurrent.ListenableFuture`][listenable-future].
-In some ways this can be considered a short translation guide for switching back and forth between `CompletableFuture` and `ListenableFuture`.
+It turns out that I need to interoperate with [Guava][guava] futures too, specifically [`com.google.common.util.concurrent.ListenableFuture`][listenable-future].
+In some ways this post can be considered to be a short translation guide for switching back and forth between `CompletableFuture` and `ListenableFuture`.

 On first encountering `ListenableFuture` I was dismayed that, unlike `CompletableFuture`, this interface does not expose any methods for composing futures. `CompletableFuture`, for example, provides the following and many more: